-The Office of Institutional Advancement at Carthage College is committed to the privacy of Carthage students, alumni, parents, employees, and friends.
+The Office of Institutional Advancement is committed to the privacy of Carthage students, alumni, parents, employees, and friends.
 This privacy statement explains how we handle and use the personal information we collect about our constituents.

 What Information We Collect